digitaltwinconsortium/ManufacturingOntologies/README.md

 Note: To get logs from all your Kubernetes workloads and services at any time, simply run `Get-AksEdgeLogs` from an **Administrator Powershell window**.

+Note: To check the memory utilization of your Kubernetes cluster, simply run `Invoke-AksEdgeNodeCommand -Command "sudo cat /proc/meminfo"` from an **Administrator Powershell window**.

 ## Running the Production Line Simulation